 - Pears: Stone-fruit lovers can switch their allegiance to pears once the summer peach and nectarine season winds down.
 Whereas apples taste best crisp, their pear cousins shine once their flesh turns soft and juicy.
-In a twist, potassium-rich pears actually benefit when they ripen off the tree.
-Try this easy fresh pear cobbler recipe.
+In a twist, potassium-rich pears benefit when they ripen off the tree.
+Try this easy, fresh pear cobbler recipe.

 - Persimmons: Resembling a tomato but even more abundant in vitamin A, the persimmon ripens into a custard-like, honeyed softness that tastes delicious simply spooned out of the skin.
 Choose Hachiya persimmons once they reach almost to the point of mushiness to avoid an unpleasantly tannic flavor.
 You can enjoy the sweet flavor of Fuyu persimmons while they still retain some crispness; chop them for an exotic addition to salads, salsas, and oatmeal.